DigytUX/super-seo/README.md

 ![software-engineer 3(1)](https://user-images.githubusercontent.com/44784345/210101299-b4b8a1af-dbf1-4df6-ad17-3f226b25b883.png)

 ## What is Super SEO?
-Super SEO is a next JS template that is configured for dynamic SEO content right out of the box!
-Currently it only uses Wordpress's API but will later on add branches to service other CMSs.
+Super SEO is a Next JS template that is configured to help developers engineer robust React applications that are dynmaic and SEO friendly.

 ### Why Super SEO
 - Straight to the point SEO configuration based on content meta